ragnarlotus/vue-flux-docs/src/v6/complements/flux-controls.md

 ## Description

-The included component to diplay controls with the buttons previous, next, play and pause.
+The included component to display controls with the buttons previous, next, play and pause.

 ## Attributes